WordPress/openverse/documentation/projects/proposals/dark_mode/20240325-implementation_plan_dark_mode.md

 - Remove the test utility and feature flags
 - Delete the dark mode visual regression test screenshots
 - Delete or revise any marketing content
+- Delete the cookie detection logic from our static page caching rule

 ## Risks